How to Avoid Common Pitfalls When Outsourcing for the First Time

 Prepare for Challenges

-- Address issues quickly with fact-based feedback.
+- Address issues promptly with fact-based feedback.

 Conclusion